RF Wireless Duress Alerts for Guard Posts

 Core System Components

-A complete RF wireless duress alert system comprises several integrated components working together to ensure rapid emergency response.
+A complete RF duress system uses several parts working together.

 Step 2: System Design